Windows Recall

-Windows Recall is an AI-powered feature of Windows 11 intended to help users remember anything they do on their PC at any time, and potentially resume or investigate them later.
-Users query the AI through natural language.
-This feature has a rigid set of system requirements, including a 40 trillion operations per second neural processing unit (NPU) and cryptography.
-The feature has met severe backlash.
+Windows Recall is an AI-powered feature of Windows 11 intended to help users remember anything they do on their PC at any time and potentially resume or investigate it later.
+Users can query the AI through natural language.
+This feature has a rigid set of system requirements, including a 40-trillion-operations-per-second neural processing unit (NPU), and device-level cryptography.
+The feature has met significant backlash.